 Non-Credit and For-Credit Options

 No. The Coursera degree and the on-campus degree are not interchangeable.
-If you start the Coursera degree, you cannot later switch to the on-campus program.
+If you start the Coursera degree, you cannot later switch to the on-campus program and vice versa.

 To enroll in the non-credit versions of courses, sign up for a Coursera account, find the courses you are interested in enrolling in, and click the Enroll button.
 Once you enroll, you will be able to either audit the course for free or pay a certificate fee to earn a Course or Specialization Certificate.
 Some courses offer a free trial during which you can try out the course for free before committing to paying the certificate fee.

 You may upgrade from non-credit to for-credit at any time during the enrollment window.
 Each enrollment period starts 2 weeks before the first day of class and ends 2 weeks before all coursework is due.

 Please note that if you start a non-credit course within the same month that you upgrade to the for-credit version, you will not receive a refund for the monthly subscription associated with the non-credit course.
 The monthly subscription fee is paid to Coursera, not to the University of Colorado Boulder.